free genealogy since 1996

 1824, April 1 - Allen County, Indiana was officially founded!
 Allen County is named for Colonel John Allen, a politician and army officer who was killed in the War of 1812.

-1824, April 10 - United States mail delivery by stagecoach was established between Vincennes, Indiana and Louisville, Kentucky. from April 10, 2013post on Facebook by Indiana Historical Bureau.
+1824, April 10 - United States mail delivery by stagecoach was established between Vincennes, Indiana and Louisville, Kentucky.
+From April 10, 2013 post by Indiana Historical Bureau on Facebook.

 Back to top